 When a major weather event such as potentially heavy snowstorms forecast to hit the Northeast, Country Meadows is prepared.

-Campus teams create and maintain emergency procedures and response plans, and practice drills regularly to ensure that residents, co-workers and guests know what to do in the case of an emergency.
+Keeping our COVID safety precautions in mind, campus teams create and maintain emergency procedures and response plans, and practice drills regularly to ensure that residents, co-workers and guests know what to do in the case of an emergency.
 When severe weather is expected, co-workers review these plans with residents and co-workers and run down checklists to ensure the campus is fully prepared.

 - Every campus has back-up generators on-site to maintain core systems such as heat, cooking, refrigeration and care equipment.